Compensation claims for poisoning

 Types of poisoning

-Carbon monoxide is a dangerous gas that can be fatal.
-In the home, carbon monoxide is generally produced by faulty appliances or heating systems.
-It is colourless, odourless and almost completely unnoticeable, but carbon monoxide poisoning can make you dizzy, nauseous or tired, or cause headaches and difficulty breathing.
-If the poisoning is severe, it can have extremely harmful medical consequences.
-If someone else, such as a private landlord or the local Council, have the responsibility of maintaining the appliance producing the gas, then you are well within your rights to seek compensation if you have been exposed to carbon monoxide poisoning.
+Another very common example of poisoning is from carbon monoxide.
+This can result from faulty appliances or heating systems.
+If the poisoning is acute, it can have extremely harmful consequences even fatal.
+If a private landlord or the local Council has the responsibility of maintaining the appliance producing the gas, then you are well within your rights to seek compensation if you have been exposed to carbon monoxide poisoning.